 The Taj Mahal was added to the UNESCO World Heritage List in 1983, but this protection does not guarantee its safety.
 It is now at the mercy of pollution from nearby factories and excess moisture from the breath of its visitors.

-History of Black Taj Mahal Story a Legend
+Story of Black Taj Mahal is A Legend

 F.A.Q.
 History of Taj Mahal Story